reduxjs/redux/docs/recipes/ImplementingUndoHistory.md

 )
 ```

 You will use `connect()` from [React Redux](https://github.com/reactjs/react-redux) to generate a container component.
 To determine whether to enable Undo and Redo buttons, you can check `state.todos.past.length` and `state.todos.future.length`.
-You won’t need to write action creators for performing undo and redo because Redux Undo already provides them:
+You won't need to write action creators for performing undo and redo because Redux Undo already provides them:

 #### `containers/UndoRedo.js`